Simple Query¶

 irate |

-In DQL mode, more external functions are supported, refer to DQL Outer Functions.
+In DQL mode, more outer functions are supported.
+Refer to DQL Outer Functions.

 Aggregation Functions¶

-UI mode supports choosing aggregation methods to return result values.
+In UI mode, you can select aggregation methods to return result values.

 Aggregation Function | Description |